frederic-perez/AmE-dictionary/data/dictionary.md

 __try on__ _phr v_ :four::mega: To put clothes or shoes on to see if they fit.
 __trying__ _adj_ :two::dart::astonished: /ˈtraɪɪŋ/ Extremely difficult and annoying, straining one’s patience and goodwill to the limit.
 Straining one’s patience and goodwill; annoying, difficult, or irritating.
 Causing strain, hardship, or distress.
 Upsetting, difficult, or annoying: _a trying day at the office._
 __tryptophan__ _n_ :mega: (tryptophane)
-__tryst__ _n_ :two: An agreement, as between lovers, to meet at a certain time and place. _Syn_ assignation, rendezvous _They tried to keep their weekly meetings a secret, but soon neighbors began to whisper about their trysts._
+__tryst__ _n_ :three: An agreement, as between lovers, to meet at a certain time and place. _Syn_ assignation, rendezvous _They tried to keep their weekly meetings a secret, but soon neighbors began to whisper about their trysts._
 __tsuifuku__
 __tsunami__ _n_ [:scroll: The Japanese word tsunami is formed from _tsu_ (harbor) and _nami_ (wave).]
 __tub__ _n_ :eight: __1__ A low wide open container, typically round, originally one made of wood and used _esp_ for washing: now made of wood, plastic, metal, etc, and used in a variety of domestic and industrial situations. _Family tub corn._ _Bring a tub of wet wipes._ :camera: __2__ A small plastic or cardboard container of similar shape for ice cream, margarine, etc. _A tub of Ben & Jerry’s._ __3__ Also called: bathtub another word (_esp_ US and Canadian) for bath.